vgandari/tok/README.md

 `tok` (stands for Tree of Knowledge) is a command line tool that generates a PDF document (e.g. a textbook) based on a tree of topics.
-The tree is defined in a set of YAML files containing the text covering some topic that should be included in the document, dependency information, and other data an author may include for convenience.
+Each node in the tree represents a topic.
+The text for each topic (i.e. the text that is printed tot he document) is stored in a YAML file.
+Each YAML file also contains metadata such as formatting and dependency information.
-The input to `tok` is a file or set of files containing text for topics and their dependency information.
+The input to `tok` is a YAML file or set of YAML files containing text for topics.
 `tok` uses the dependency information in the input files to construct a tree of topics, load data from the files required to construct the tree, sort the topics, generate a TEX file, and call LaTeX to generate a PDF from the TEX file.
+The text contained within the input files appears towards the end of the document, with all their dependencies appearing at the beginning of the document.

 ### Goals